Kitware/ParaView/Documentation/dev/build.md

 Note that on Windows, the compiler used for building ParaView must match the compiler version used to build Qt.

-The Linux packages for Qt 5.9 use a version of protobuf that may conflict with that used by ParaView.
-If, when running ParaView, error messages about a mismatch in protobuf versions appears, moving the `libqgtk3.so` plugin out of the `plugins/platformthemes` directory has been sufficient in the past.

 #### Optional Additions

 ##### Download And Install ffmpeg (`.avi`) movie libraries